 - (a) Referral of Complaints to Counsel or to a State Bar.
 When allegations of misconduct by an attorney practicing before this court come to the attention of a judge of this court, whether by complaint or otherwise, the judge may refer the matter to counsel for investigation and the prosecution of a formal disciplinary proceeding or the formulation of such other recommendation as may be appropriate.
-Alternatively, the judge may refer the matter to the appropriate state bar. - (b) Recommendation by Counsel.
+Alternatively, the judge may refer the matter to the appropriate state bar.
+The court is not restricted from taking such other disciplinary action as is within the inherent authority of the court. - (b) Recommendation by Counsel.
 Should counsel conclude after investigation that a formal disciplinary proceeding should not be initiated against the attorney, counsel shall file with the court a recommendation for disposition of the matter, whether by dismissal, admonition, or deferral and shall set forth the reasons for such recommendation. - (c) Initiation of Disciplinary Proceedings.
 To initiate formal disciplinary proceedings, counsel shall obtain an order of the court upon a showing of probable cause requiring the attorney to show cause within 20 days after service of the order why the attorney should not be disciplined. - (d) Hearing.
 Upon the attorney's answer to the order to show cause, if any issue of fact is raised or the attorney wishes to be heard, the court shall set the matter for prompt hearing.